xabbu42/Master/arbeit.md

 self-referential input set $IN$ is provable prehistoric-cycle-free in G3s.
 \End{corollary}

 Counterexample
 ==============

 The main result of the last chapter does not exactly match Yu's result.
-We have shown that prehistoric cycles in G3s are sufficent for self-referentiality but only for the expanded definition of self-referentiality considering the set of all inputs $IN$.
+We have shown that prehistoric cycles in G3s are sufficient for self-referentiality but only for the expanded definition of self-referentiality considering the set of all inputs $IN$.
 The question arises if this expansion is actually necessary.
-The following counterexample shows that indeed, prehistoric cycles in G3s are not sufficent for needing a self-referential $CS$.
+The following counterexample shows that indeed, prehistoric cycles in G3s are not sufficient for needing a self-referential $CS$.

 \Begin{lemma}
 The S4 formula $A ≡ □(P ∧ ¬□P → P) → ¬□(P ∧ ¬□P)$ has a realization in